 Currently Enrolling Trials

-Atryn is specifically indicated for the prevention of peri-operative and peri-partum thromboembolic events in hereditary antithrombin deficient patients.
+ATryn is indicated for the pevention of peri-operative and peri-partum thromboembolic events in hereditary antithrombin-deficient patients.

-Atryn is supplied as a powder for reconstitution designed for intravenous administration.
-The dosage of ATryn is to be individualized based on the patient’s pre-treatment functional antithrombin activity level (expressed in percent of normal) and body weight (expressed in kilograms) and using therapeutic drug monitoring.
-The goal of treatment is to restore and maintain functional antithrombin activity levels between 80% - 120% of normal (0.8 - 1.2 IU/mL).
+ATryn is supplied as a powder for reconstitution designed for intravenous administration.
+The dosage of ATryn is to be individualized based on the patient’s pretreatment functional antithrombin activity level (expressed in percent of normal) and body weight (expressed in kilograms) and using therapeutic drug monitoring.
+The goal of treatment is to restore and maintain functional AT activity levels between 80% and 120% of normal (0.8 to 1.2 IU/mL).
 Treatment should be initiated prior to delivery or approximately 24 hours prior to surgery.
 Administer loading dose as a 15-minute intravenous infusion, immediately followed by a continuous infusion of the maintenance dose.

 Mechanism of Action

-Atryn is a recombinant antithrombin.
-Recombinant antithrombin is produced by recombinant DNA technology using genetically engineered goats into which the DNA coding sequence for human antithrombin has been introduced, along with a mammary gland specific DNA sequence, which directs the expression of the antithrombin into the milk.
-The amino acid sequence of recombinant antithrombin is identical to that of human plasma-derived antithrombin.
-Antithrombin plays a central role in the regulation of hemostasis.
+ATryn is a recombinant antithrombin produced by recombinant DNA technology using genetically engineered goats into which the DNA coding sequence for human antithrombin (AT) has been introduced, along with a mammary gland-specific DNA sequence, which directs the expression of AT into the milk.
+The amino acid sequence of recombinant AT is identical to that of human plasma-derived AT, which plays a central role in the regulation of hemostasis.
 AT is the principal inhibitor of thrombin and Factor Xa5, the serine proteases that play pivotal roles in blood coagulation.
-AT neutralizes the activity of thrombin and Factor Xa by forming a complex which is rapidly removed from the circulation.
+AT neutralizes the activity of thrombin and Factor Xa by forming a complex that is rapidly removed from circulation.

 Adverse events associated with the use of ATryn may include, but are not limited to, the following: